 Ingredients.
 Turkey spent the week defrosting after being rescued from the subarctic deep, and was more than ready to go by roasting time.
 I cheated and bought pre-seasoned stuffing cubes from the market, but the pre-done seasoning essentially equates to what the chicken bouillon & herbs accomplish.
 I only ended up using one of these bags–the other got tossed back in the pantry.

-Rare terrible picture of me cooking in my kitchen.
+Rare terrible picture of me cooking in my apartment kitchen.
 I strongly considered not using it, but here it is.
 I didn’t even know it had been taken until I was processing the pictures.

 Staring down the business end of the beginning of a Thanksgiving turkey.
 Simply Delicious advises you to dispose of the giblets–I saved mine in the fridge for gravy flavor later on.